Demographics of Generation Alpha: Australia

 Australia's total fertility rate has fallen from above three in the post-war era, to about replacement level (2.1) in the 1970s to below that in the late 2010s.
 It stood at 1.74 in 2017.
 However, immigration has been offsetting the effects of a declining birthrate.
 In the 2010s, among the residents of Australia, 5% were born in the United Kingdom, 2.5% from China, 2.2% from India, and 1.1% from the Philippines.
 84% of new arrivals in the fiscal year of 2016 were below 40 years of age, compared to 54% of those already in the country.
 Like other immigrant-friendly countries, such as Canada, the United Kingdom, and the United States, Australia's working-age population is expected to grow till about 2025.
 However, the ratio of people of working age to dependents and retirees (the dependency ratio) has gone from eight in the 1970s to about four in the 2010s.
 It could drop to two by the 2060s, depending on immigration levels.
 "The older the population is, the more people are on welfare benefits, we need more health care, and there's a smaller base to pay the taxes," Ian Harper of the Melbourne Business School told ABC News (Australia).
 While the government has scaled back plans to increase the retirement age, to cut pensions, and to raise taxes due to public opposition, demographic pressures continue to mount as the buffering effects of immigration are fading away.
 Australians coming of age in the early twenty-first century are more reluctant to have children compared to their predecessors due to economic reasons: higher student debt, expensive housing, and negative income growth.

+New Zealand

 Statistics New Zealand reported that the nation's fertility rate in 2017 was 1.81, the lowest on record.
 Although the total number of births went up, the birth rate went down because of country's larger population thanks to high levels of immigration.
 New Zealand's fertility rate remained more or less stable between the late 1970s and the late 2010s.
 Younger women were driving the birth rate down, with those between the ages of 15 and 29 having the lowest birth rates on record.
 In 2017, New Zealand teenagers had one half the number of babies of 2008, and under a quarter of 1972.
 Meanwhile, women above the age of 30 were having more children.
 Between the late 2000s and late 2010s, an average of 60,308 babies were born in New Zealand.